anerisheth1/the-gripaaaa/results.md

 ## Demos

 This section documents all implemented system demos.
-Each demo includes a short description of the behavior being demonstrated and a placeholder link where the corresponding demo video can be added.
+Each demo includes a short description of the behavior being demonstrated and a link where the corresponding demo video can be viewed.

-Note: Must use a UC Berkeley account to view demo videos.
+**Note: Must use a UC Berkeley account to view demo videos.**
 ---

 ### Arm Demo 1: Manual Command Angles